 Children are assessed in an ongoing manner in writing.
-Writing is checked against the skills list for their year group.
-Teachers will take extended, independent pieces of writing and identify the skills that have been used.
-An evidence base is built up over the year and teachers can check for skills across various pieces of writing.
+Writing is checked against TAFs and the knowledge and skills set out in the National Curriculum.
+Teachers will take extended, independent pieces of writing and identify the knowledge and skills that have been applied.
+An evidence base is built up over the year and teachers can check for knowledge and skills across various pieces of writing.